vatpac-technology/sops/docs/separation-standards/classd.md

 ## Introduction
 - TODO: advice on which separation standards to lean on
+- During inbound coordination, pre-plan separation standard to use or provide sequencing instructions
+- Include recommended standard for stream of arrivals, stream of departures, traffic mix

 ## Airspace
 Remember that in [Class D Airspace](../../controller-skills/classofairspace), IFR aircraft are separated from IFR and SVFR, and SVFR is separated from SVFR when visibility is not VMC. **No separation** is provided for VFR aircraft, even though it is controlled airspace.
 The Tower Controller provides more of a *"segregation"* service (ie, providing reasonable opportunity for the aircraft to separate themselves), as well as providing traffic information.